-The Group has unused tax losses and tax credits in an amount of K€69,031 for 2020 (2019: K€37,440; 2018: K€25,285) of which K€44,600 for 2020 (2019: K€25,172; 2018: K€15,592) relating to Materialise NV.
+The Group has unused tax losses and unused Innovation Income Deduction in an amount of K€48,648 for 2021 (2020: K€43,172; 2019: K€32,615) of which K€35,578 for 2021 (2020: K€27,878; 2019: K€21,878) relating to Materialise NV.

-With respect to the unused tax losses of Materialise NV, no deferred tax assets have been recognized given that in view of the Belgian Patent Income Deduction and Innovation Income Deduction there is an uncertainty to which extent these tax losses will be used in future years.
-As from July 1, 2016, the Innovation Income Deduction replaces the former Patent Income Deduction.
-Under the grandfathering rule the Patent Income Deduction system can still be applied until June 30, 2021.
+With respect to the unused tax losses of Materialise NV, no deferred tax assets have been recognized given that in view of the Belgian Patent Income Deduction and Innovation Income Deduction there is an uncertainty to which extent these tax losses and unused Innovation Income Deduction will be used in future years.
+As from July 1, 2016, the Innovation Income Deduction replaced the former Patent Income Deduction.
+Under the grandfathering rule the Patent Income Deduction system could still be applied until June 30, 2021.
 The Belgian Patent Income Deduction allows companies to deduct 80% of the qualifying gross patent income from the taxable basis.
 Under the Innovation Income Deduction system, companies can deduct up to 85% of their net innovation income from the taxable basis.
-Based on its analysis, in 2020 the Company has assessed that no deferred tax asset and unused Innovation Income Deduction should be accounted for with respect to its unused tax losses and unused Innovation Income Deduction in Belgium.
+Based on its analysis, in 2021 the Group determined that no deferred tax assets should be recognized in respect of the tax losses or the unused Innovation Income Deduction carried forward at the level of Materialise NV at December 31, 2021.

-With respect to the net tax losses of the other entities in the Group no deferred taxes have been recognized in 2020 (2019: $K \in 0$; 2018: $K \in 0$).
-The deferred tax liability of $K \in 6,805$ as at December 31, 2020 mainly relates to the intangibles that have been recognized in connection with business combinations (ACTech and RSPrint).
+With respect to the unused tax losses of the other entities, no deferred tax assets have been recognized in 2021, 2020 nor 2019 except for our tax unity in Germany where we recorded a deferred tax asset of $\in$ 0.3 million related to 2020 losses and Materialise Motion where we recorded a deferred tax asset of $\in$ 1.8 million against a deferred tax liability of $\in$ 2.0 million.
+The deferred tax liability of K $\in$ 6,806 as at December 31, 2021 mainly relates to the intangibles that have been recognized in connection with business combinations (ACTech and Materialise Motion).